-To return to the thought proper, there is observable singularity in use, for capital letters.
+To return to the thought proper, there is observable singularity in use, for capital letters and heads.
 The singularity found a way into the Connecticut Yankee by Mark Twain

 That the executive head of a nation should be a person of lofty character and extraordinary ability, was manifest and indisputable; that none but the Deity could select that head unerringly, was also manifest and indisputable; that the Deity ought to make that selection, then, was likewise manifest and indisputable; consequently, that He does make it, as claimed, was an unavoidable deduction.

-We yet can write the American president or the English queen, if the focus is to the country.
+We yet can write the American president or the English queen, if the focus is other than time, as to the country or culture.
 Let us say, we compare head of state habits in summit meetings, over history.

-This obviously is not the case with human bodily heads, where the potential for detachment is dramatically lower, regarding sustained function and quality, of life.
+Heads of countries, offices, or clauses would show some potential for detachment.
+One person or object of thought is in the place, and then, another is in the same locum.
+This obviously is not the case with human bodily heads, where the potential for detachment is dramatically lower, regarding sustained quality of life.

 Common Sense by Thomas Paine in Polish, free access